 - Your application becomes active in our system.

-- If you have provided parent(s) email address(es) so that they can complete the Parent Application, our database automatically sends an email message providing them access to their part of the application.
+- If you have provided parent(s) email address(es) so that they can complete the Parent Application, our database automatically sends an email message with instructions providing them access to their part of the application.

-- Your Student Application will generate a personalized list of application requirements that you must submit via the “Application Requirements” tab.
+- Your Student Application will generate a personalized list of application requirements that you must submit via the “Application Requirements” page from the Financial Aid drop-down menu.
 Your Financial Aid application is not considered complete until ALL documents are set as “Received”.

 Submitting Other Student Requirements

-- Once your Student Application is submitted, it will generate a personalized list of application requirements that you must submit via the “Application Requirements” tab.
+- Once your Student Application is submitted, it will generate a personalized list of application requirements that you must submit via the “Application Requirements” page from the Financial Aid drop-down menu.
 Your Financial Aid application is not considered complete until ALL documents are set as “Received”.

 - Returning students (rising 2Ls and rising 3Ls) who are working a non-SPIF position in the summer will see the following document requirement after submitting the Student Application: “Summer Employment Offer Letter(s) – All Jobs.”
 To fulfill this requirement, students must submit their offer letter from every summer job that is not being funded with SPIF.
 This applies to both paid and unpaid positions (with the exception for positions funded by SPIF).
 SFS requires this documentation in order to provide students with the most accurate provisional financial aid eligibility.

 - All US Citizens and eligible citizens will see a requirement to submit the FAFSA.
-More information about submitting the FAFSA can be found on webpage “FAFSA, IRS Data Retrieval & Federal Verification.”
+More information about submitting the FAFSA can be found on webpage “FAFSA, FA-DDX, & Federal Verification.”

 - If you submitted the FAFSA before you were notified of your admission to HLS, or before you submitted the online HLS financial aid application, we should have already received your data electronically.
 However, it may take up to 48 hours before we are able to load your data and track these documents as “Received”.